 Which Auto Insurance Companies Offer the Best Customer Service?

-Our ratings reveal big differences in how customers rated companies.
-For “speed of claim payment,” for example, scores range from 42 percent for Kemper to 90 percent or more for Amica, Encompass, and USAA.
+As you can see, our ratings tables reveal big differences in how customers rated companies.
+For our survey question “overall claims-handling quality,” for example, scores range from 92 percent for Amica and 91 percent for USAA to less than 50 percent for Esurance, Metromile, and National General.

 Another way to assess quality is to look at the number of complaints filed against each company with state regulators.
 While policyholders might rate a company less than “superior” if its deficiencies are minor, filing a formal complaint with a government regulatory agency presumably reflects serious dissatisfaction.

-Our auto insurance comparison tool reports counts of private passenger auto insurance complaints filed with the Washington State Office of the Insurance Commissioner during 2012, 2013, and 2014, the most recent years for which data were available when we checked.
-It also reports a “complaint rate,” which takes into account the fact that companies that do much more business than others are likely to incur more complaints.
+Our ratings tables report counts of private passenger auto insurance complaints filed with the Washington State Office of the Insurance Commissioner during 2017, 2018, and 2019.
+Our ratings tables also report a “complaint rate,” which takes into account the fact that companies that do much more business than others are likely to incur more complaints.
 It is calculated as the number of complaints per $10 million in private passenger auto insurance premiums written.

 Non-renewals and Terminations